bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-Training of the classifiers can be found in section "Classifier Training" of the IPython notebook.
+Training of the classifier can be found in section "Classifier Training" of the IPython notebook.
 Classification was done using a linear SVM.
 Test images were obtained from the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and [KITTI vision benchmark suit](http://www.cvlibs.net/datasets/kitti) (both links originally provided by Udacity).
-The training images were 64x64 pixels and presorted by vehicles and non-vehicles.
+The training images were 64x64 pixels and presorted between vehicles and non-vehicles (for presorting code see python script 'getImages.py' in the repository).
 These totaled 8792 vehicle images and 8968 non-vehicles images.
-Additionally, images were added added to the vehicles training set from a Udacity provide [image set](http://bit.ly/udacity-annoations-crowdai), however multiple errors were encountered while parsing the "corrected" csv file, so only an additional 251 vehicle images where added.
+Additional images were added added to the vehicles training set from a Udacity provide [image set](http://bit.ly/udacity-annoations-crowdai), however multiple errors were encountered while parsing the "corrected" csv file, so only an additional 251 vehicle images where added.
 These vehicles images were extracted from a larger road scene and resized to 64x64 pixels.
+Finally, more images were extracted from preselected images from project_video.mp4.
+These included sections of the road, with no vehicles, and images of the white vehicle at a 'distance'.

-Images were appended to two python lists: cars and notcars.
-The training images were then shuffled and a portion of the car images were randomly removed, so the number of vehicle and non-vehicle images were equal.
-This was done using the sklearn function `utils.shuffle()` with `n_samples` paramter equal to the number of non-vehicles.
+Training images were appended to two python lists: cars and notcars.
+The training images were then shuffled and a portion of the car images were randomly removed, so the number of vehicle and non-vehicle images were equal, using the `sklearn.utils.shuffle()`.
+The `n_samples` paramter was equal to the smallest length between the car and noncar list.

-Next, the features for each training images was obtained by converting to LUV and appending the color space, spatial, histogram, and HOG features using the `extract_features()` in section 'Feature Extraction Functions'.
-Testing features were extracted from 20% of the training features using sklearn function `train_test_split()`.
+Next, the features for each training images was obtained by converting to YCrCb and appending the color space, spatial, histogram, and HOG features using the `extract_features()` (see section 'Feature Extraction Functions').
+Testing features were extracted from 20% of the training features using `sklearn.model_selection.train_test_split()`.

-Then both training and testing data were normalized using sklearn's `StandardScaler().fit()` and `StandardScaler().transform()`.
-Finally, the SVM model was training using `LinearSVC()`.
-The accuracy of the model tested using `LinearSVC().score()`.
+Then both training and testing data were normalized to unit variance `sklearn.preprocessing.StandardScaler().fit()` and `sklearn.preprocessing.StandardScaler().transform()`.
+Finally, the SVM model was training using `sklearn.svm.LinearSVC()`.
+The accuracy of the model tested using `sklearn.svm.LinearSVC().score()`.
 Results of the models uding various features parameters are listed in Table 2 above.

 ### Table 2: Percent Accuracies of SVC models using various feature parameters.